Ednaxx/react-stock/README.md

 # React Stock

-### Stocks dashboard developed with React, Vite and React-Router for OneBitCode's React course.
+### Stocks dashboard developed with React, Vite and React-Router on Front-End and a Express.js + MongoDB Back-End.